VirgilSecurity/virgil-iotkit/integration/qt/README.md

 ## Features
 Virgil IoTKit Qt framework provides you with the following possibilities:
 - **Snap Protocol**.
 The basis of interaction between Virgil IoT devices is the SNAP protocol.
 IoTKit Qt framework provides you with the basic class for personal implementations creation and UDP Broadcast implementation.
 - **INFO Client**.
 SNAP protocol gives you the basis for different services building.
-INFO - service for active (network internal) devices data capturing  - their versions, statistical information etc. INFO Server - end device, which transmits its state.
-INFO CLient - a device that collects information over a network.
-IoTKit Qt framework provides you with the ckass for INFO Client service operation.
+INFO Service allows for active devices broadcast their versions, statistical information etc. INFO Server is the end device, which transmits its state.
+INFO Client is a device that collects information over a network.
+IoTKit Qt framework provides you with the class for INFO Client service operation.
 - **Sniffer**.
-IoTKit Qt framework provides you with a sniffer sor all Virgil IoTKit packets scanning inside of the network.
+IoTKit Qt framework provides you with a sniffer for all Virgil IoTKit packets scanning inside of the network.
 - **Simple configuration and initialization of IoTKit Qt framework**.
-IoTKit Qt framework is built on the "facade" pattern.
-VSQIoTKitFacade class is an object, which consists of all framework entities.
-During the startup, it gets full information about the library - which interfaces should be used, which solutions will be used, separate modules settings etc. There is also a unifying umbrella header VSQIoTKit.h with all framework modules.
+IoTKit Qt framework uses the "facade" pattern.
+VSQIoTKitFacade class is an object which consists of all framework entities.
+During the startup it gets full information about the library - which interfaces should be used, which solutions will be used, separate modules settings etc. There is also a unifying umbrella header VSQIoTKit.h with all framework modules except default implementations.
 - **QML Support**.
-All IoTKit Qt framework elements are created to be used in QML-project.
+All IoTKit Qt framework classes are created to be used in QML project.
 You can build lists with a data model based on INFO Client and Sniffer.
-All subsequent implementations will also support this technology.
+All future implementations will also support this technology.
 - **Cross-platform**.
-Library is implemented on C++14 classes based on Qt crossplatform library.
-Desktop, Android, iOS, Windows Mobile and other platforms are supported.
+Library is implemented on C++ classes based on Qt cross-platform library.
+Different desktop and mobile platforms like Linux, MacOS, Windows, Android, iOS are supported.

 <div id='installation'/>

 ## Installation
-- Virgil IoTKit Qt framework is a part of Virgil IoTKit lib.
-Therefore, this library is installed first.
+- Virgil IoTKit Qt framework is a part of Virgil IoTKit library.
+Therefore, this library has to be installed first.
-- Next, you need to install Qt Framework v.
-5.12.6 or higher.
+- Next you need to install Qt Framework version 5.12.6 or higher.
 - After that you should compile Virgil IoTKit for the necessary platform.
-To do this, use the script scripts/build-for-qt.sh and indicate the preferred platform.
+To do this, use the script `scripts/build-for-qt.sh` and indicate the preferred platform.
 Example:
-  - To get a library for Android: ext/virgil-iotkit/scripts/build-for-qt.sh android armeabi-v7a
+  - To get a library for Android: `ext/virgil-iotkit/scripts/build-for-qt.sh android armeabi-v7a`
-  - To get a library for iOS library: ext/virgil-iotkit/scripts/build-for-qt.sh ios
+  - To get a library for iOS library: `ext/virgil-iotkit/scripts/build-for-qt.sh ios`
-  - To get a library for Linux library: ext/virgil-iotkit/scripts/build-for-qt.sh linux
+  - To get a library for Linux library: `ext/virgil-iotkit/scripts/build-for-qt.sh linux`
-  - To get a library for MacOS library: ext/virgil-iotkit/scripts/build-for-qt.sh mac
+  - To get a library for MacOS library: `ext/virgil-iotkit/scripts/build-for-qt.sh mac`
-  - To get a library for Windows library: ext/virgil-iotkit/scripts/build-for-qt.sh windows
+  - To get a library for Windows library: `ext/virgil-iotkit/scripts/build-for-qt.sh windows`

 <div id='example'/>